Stone98/Stone98/README.md

 Hello, I'm Stone!
 Welcome to my profile page!
 I am an aspiring web developer currently attending Lambda School, an accelerated program focused on teaching the necessary skills for a career in web development.

+## About ME
+* I currently live in Phoenix, AZ
+* Before Lambda School I had little to no knowledge about web development or coding in general

 ## Skills
 * React
 * Node.js